Jump to navigation

 As early as the end of the second term, but no later than the end of the fourth, students select a field of concentration from among those listed below.
 A program of study is established in consultation with the director of graduate studies.
 The fields are:

 The department expects students to enroll in some courses or seminars in each of the fields.
 Normally, by the end of their fifth term of study, students should have taken a total of 15 courses or seminars.
-In their third year, students will continue to take a limited number of courses as they prepare their special field examination and then present their dissertation proposal.
+In their third year, students will continue to take a limited number of courses as they prepare their dissertation proposal.

 The oral presentation, required of all first-year students at the end of the first term, consists of a brief critical reading of a literary text in French, followed by questioning related to the text.
 Students are allowed a choice from three texts.
 The presentation is given in French.
 Answers are to be given in the language in which they are asked.